okta/okta.github.io/_source/_posts/2017-05-17-develop-a-mobile-app-with-ionic-and-spring-boot.md

 ionic start ionic-beer
 ```

 You will be prompted to select a starter project and optionally integrate with Cordova to target native iOS and Android.
-For the purposes of this tutorial, choose the **tabs** starter project and answer `Yes` to Cordo
+For the purposes of this tutorial, choose the **tabs** starter project and answer `Yes` to Cordova.

 ```bash
 cd ionic-beer